Do you shop small? Why support small businesses?

 It’s a bonus because I know that the shop could use my business so I don’t mind spending a few extra bucks.

-Here are some of the small businesses I found to shop at in the past few months.. in addition to the local foodie finds and B&Bs…
+Here are some of the small businesses I found to shop at in the past few months during my travel adventures in New England.
+In addition to the local foodie finds and B&Bs…

 I’ve included the website of each place so you can view their COVID-19 updates and see if they’re open for shopping in person or online.